TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 ### Hypotheses
 The key hypotheses examined include:
 > - ***Latent Complexity Matching:*** An effective encoder of a time-series is hypothesized to reflect the complexity characteristics of the time series on which it was trained in its bottleneck.
-Specifically, the absolute squared difference between each metric over each model's validation data and over the model's latent representations from the validation data will positively correlate to the loss.
+Specifically, the squared difference between each metric over each model's validation data and over the model's latent representations from the validation data will positively correlate to the loss achieved by the model.
 The intuition behind this prediction is an expectation that a high complexity signal should require the encoder to use a similarly high-complexity latent representation to faithfully capture the signal's variability, especially in a highly non-stationary regime where the variability is volatile.
 > - ***Prediction vs Reconstruction Objective:*** AR tasks (predicting the next state) are expected to converge faster and attain lower final cost than reconstruction on the same highly non-stationary data.
 In such a highly non-stationary regime, predicting the next state is an easier and more informative task for capturing the dynamics relevant to the task than reconstructing the input is.